mfrasca/ecto/guides/howtos/Navigating Relations.md

 The evaluation of the above lines splits the `plant.code` field in SQL, not any more in Elixir as we were doing.
 The `fragment` clause lets us write SQL, and pass it to Ecto.
-Notice how we are prepending our string fragment with `~S`, to avoid interpretation of `\` which we need in our SQL query.
+Notice how we are using the `~S` sigil, to avoid escaping of `\` which we need in our SQL fragment.
 Also notice how we are now assuming that our SQL engine provides that `substring` function, which is most likely the case but who knows maybe also not.

 A consequence of letting the engine decide the `id`, is that we now need to join the two tables to retrieve the `accession.id` value corresponding to an `accession.code`.
 With our